-Combine cranberries, hazelnuts and maple syrup and stuff the center of each apple with mixture.
-Using 3 tablespoons butter, top each with a pat of butter.
+Combine cranberries, hazelnuts and maple syrup; stuff the center of each apple with mixture.
+Top each apple with 1 tablespoon butter.

 Pour cider sauce over dumplings.
 Bake for about 1 hour, spooning sauce over dumplings once or twice during baking.
 Serve dumplings in dessert dishes with sauce spooned over.

 Note on pie crust pastry: You may purchase frozen pie dough, which makes an excellent flaky pastry, or prepare Pastry Dough for Apple Dumplings.